Do Something

 Josh Shapiro for VP?

-The first-term governor is rumored to be on the shortlist for Vice Presidential candidate on a Kamala Harris ticket.
-Here’s what we know about him
+The first-term governor is expected to be on the shortlist for Vice Presidential candidate on a Kamala Harris ticket.
+Here’s what that might mean

 Josh Shapiro for VP?

-The first-term governor is rumored to be on the shortlist for Vice Presidential candidate on a Kamala Harris ticket.
-Here’s what we know about him
+The first-term governor is expected to be on the shortlist for Vice Presidential candidate on a Kamala Harris ticket.
+Here’s what that might mean

 “The other side,” Lori Shapiro said, referring to her husband’s political opponents, “keeps talking about freedom.
 It’s not freedom to tell me what to do with my body.
 It’s not freedom to tell parents what books their kids can read.
 Someone’s got to tell them that!
 You’ve got to tell them that!”